Team2168/2019_PathWeaver/README.md

 # 2019_PathWeaver
-a copy of the 2019 pathweaver code base, revised to include local maven deps which are avaialble on the web
+a copy of the 2019 pathweaver code base, revised to include local maven deps which are no longer available on the web

 Original source from [PathWeaver, v2019.2.1](https://github.com/wpilibsuite/PathWeaver/releases/tag/v2019.2.1)